isomerpages/moe-beaconpri/_school-information/Home Based Learning.md

 **School Operating Hours**

-During [school operating hours](https://beaconpri.moe.edu.sg/information-for-parents/school-hours)**PAGE NOT FOUND**, students should contact the School-based Helpline for SLS queries including all SLS access matters such as password reset and unlocking of accounts.
+During school operating hours, students should contact the School-based Helpline for SLS queries including all SLS access matters such as password reset and unlocking of accounts.
 For queries related to learning activities, students should contact the subject teachers.

 **School-based Helpline:** [beaconprisch_ict@moe.edu.sg](mailto:beaconprisch_ict@moe.edu.sg)